Kitura/Kitura-CredentialsGitHub/README.md

 * [License](#license)

 ## Swift version
-The latest version of Kitura-CredentialsGitHub works with the DEVELOPMENT-SNAPSHOT-2016-08-23-a version of the Swift binaries.
+The latest version of Kitura-CredentialsGitHub requires **Swift 3.0**.
 You can download this version of the Swift binaries by following this [link](https://swift.org/download/).
 Compatibility with other Swift versions is not guaranteed.

 ## Example of GitHub web login
 First create an instance of `CredentialsGitHub` plugin and register it with `Credentials` framework: